KjellbergD/resume/docs/theme/theme.md

 ![grad hat](gradhat.jpg)

 Image is found on google images.
 The text could then be displayed in the sky or perhaps on a scroll still that shows up.
 I was also thinking to have the character collects these objects.
 This could give a sense of progression, especially if the character wears / holds the items collected.
 Another example could be a medal for finishing my first marathon.
 With this approach I would have to somehow make the text stay after the object is collected.

+### Asset size relation
+These are the relative sizes of assets to ensure pixel size are roughly the same for all items.
+The importance is the relation, not the number value (HxW):

+- Milestone object: 32x32
+- Middleground grass: 32xInf
+- Middleground trees: 96x48
+- Background clouds: < 64x192
+- Milestone entity: < 256x192
+- Foreground grass layer: 16xInf
+- Foreground dirt layer: 80xInf
+- Sprite body: 48x48
+- Sprite arms / legs: 16x16